 Attach The Legs

 Find an extra chenille pipe cleaner, cotton ball & bell.
 Drop in the bell, Curl up the pipe cleaner and then glue it inside of the base.
-Once that is cooled, attach the two legs.
-Fill in with part of the cotton ball.
+Once that is cooled, attach the two legs (Fold each pipe cleaner in half to make one leg).
+Fill in with part of the cotton ball (optional).

 Don’t be a stranger!
 Please subscribe, and be the first to hear NEW Hummingbird Traveler News.